Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-\begin{remark} Here, we do not know the analytical solution associated with the problem under consideration.
+\begin{rmrk} Here, we do not know the analytical solution associated with the problem under consideration.
 So, in order to analyze the results obtained, we will define $u$ as a reference solution $u_{\text{ref}}$ obtained from a FEM solver on an over-refined mesh of characteristic mesh size $h_\text{ref}$ and with $k_\text{ref}$ polynomial order.
-In this section, we will choose $N_{\text{ref}}=1000$ (and the associated characteristic mesh size $h_{\text{ref}}$, as defined in \cref{rmk:Ell2D_N_nodes}) and the degree $k_{\text{ref}}=3$. \end{remark}
+In this section, we set $N_{\text{ref}}=\num{1000}$ (and the associated characteristic mesh size $h_{\text{ref}}$, as defined in \cref{rmk:Ell2D_N_nodes}) and $k_{\text{ref}}=3$. \RTwo{The linear systems resulting from the finite element discretization is solved using the Conjugate Gradient iterative method (tolerance : $10^{-13}$, maximum number of iterations : $\num{10000}$) preconditioned by the algebraic multigrid (AMG).} \end{rmrk}